Shanghai Express-1932

 His intention, which fails, is to woo her with money, but Jan seeks true love.

-Thelma Ritter as Alma, Jan’s boozy housekeeper, is delicious, adding necessary comic timing and sardonic humor.
-When she ultimately finds love with the elevator operator we crackle with delight.
+Thelma Ritter’s performance as Alma, Jan’s boozy housekeeper, is delicious.
+She adds necessary comic timing and sardonic humor.
+We crackle with delight when she ultimately finds love with the elevator operator.

-With bright colors and 1950s-style furniture, one can easily fantasize how beautiful it would be to reside in an apartment of this brilliance- I know this viewer did!
+With bright colors and 1950s-style furniture, one can easily imagine how beautiful it would be to live in an apartment of this brilliance—I know this viewer did!

-Pillow Talk (1959) is an example of a rich romantic comedy with great elements—a bit fantasy, a bit silly, but containing style, sophistication, and humor.
+Pillow Talk (1959) is an example of a rich romantic comedy with significant elements.
+It is a bit of a fantasy and a bit silly, but it contains style, sophistication, and humor.

 Rocketman-2019